-We went on two occasions to Kruger National Park, which is different to crashing through the scrub in Thornybush, vehicles are not allowed off the roads and to exit your vehicle brings a hefty fine.
+We went on two occasions to Kruger National Park, which is different to crashing through the scrub in Thornybush.
+Vehicles are not allowed off the roads and to exit your vehicle brings a hefty fine.
 These were the times the boys dragged out their big guns, 500mm lens plus extenders.
-Imagine eight photographers (that includes Greg) all with huge lenses in one game vehicle, at times we were the spectacle and people were taking photos of us taking photos.
+Imagine eight photographers (that includes Greg) all with huge lenses in one game vehicle.
+At times we were the spectacle and people were taking photos of us taking photos.

-It was a dodge and weave situation and I ended up with bits of hats, elbows, lenses etc. but we all worked together so that we each got a shot at the target.
+It was a dodge and weave situation and I ended up with bits of hats, elbows, lenses etc. However, we all worked together so that we each got a shot at the target.
 The Yanks were Birders (Bird Photographers) and were always after birds in flight, and soon taught me to rattle off a heap of frames.
 Our guide could not help but laugh at the noise from eight cameras in continuous shooting mode.

 We were able to feed her and yet she is able to come and go as she likes.
 She eats 60kg of cut up vegetables and is bottle fed 8lt of a South African tea on a daily basis.
-She is now old enough to be a mother and has several suitors so her life as a pampered Hippo my cease for her babies sake.
+She is now old enough to be a mother and has several suitors so her life as a pampered Hippo may cease for her babies sake.

 We were allowed access to a private lodge and saw lots of Giraffe and a beautiful (if you call her that) baby White Rhino and her mum.
 We happened upon two Dwarf Mongoose, so cute and no bigger than a small rat.

-The food was excellent, we ate meat from a Kudu, Impala and all the food was cooked in a traditional way.
+The food was excellent.
+We ate meat from a Kudu, Impala and all the food was cooked in a traditional way.
 We were surprised with a Bush Braii (there version of a BBQ) and entertained by the Ringatani Dance Group.
 This group was formed by a gentleman providing self esteem and a pride in culture for some young men who would otherwise be in trouble.

 Our tree house lodgings were excellent.
-Showering was a different experience as it was at the rear of the tree house in the open air, what an experience to be about 7m off the ground watching the view and having a shower at the same time.
+Showering was a different experience as it was at the rear of the tree house in the open air.
+What an experience to be about 7m off the ground watching the view and having a shower at the same time.